 Currently enrolled students are allowed to schedule their classes early during the Advising and Class Scheduling week (as indicated in the Academic calendar) and may be allowed to preschedule classes prior to the regular registration period.
 Prescheduling dates are announced to currently enrolled students.
 Students who schedule classes during the early scheduling period and do not pay tuition during the tuition payment period for advised students will lose their scheduled classes.
 Students must pay tuition to reserve their schedules.
-These students must go through the scheduling and registration process again during the regular registration period.
+These students must go through the scheduling and registration period.